EnMod/css-themes/obsidian/README.md

 # [Obsidian](https://obsidian.md) Themes

 These have some small requirements before usage in your vault(s):

 - Rename themes to `obsidian.css` when adding them to your vault
 - Go to Settings > Plugins and enable the "Custom CSS" plugin.
 You have to do this per-vault, because the application (handily) gives each vault their own config.
 - Switch your Appearance (in Settings > Appearance) to whatever appaearance is (in parentheses) in the theme heading below.

 Each theme's heading links to its raw CSS; alternatively, browse and/or download the desired CSS in the `out` folder.

+These are currently stable in `0.6.5`.
+As Obsidian rapidly develops and approaches `1.0.0` they might break!
+Use with caution.

 ## [Initial](https://raw.githubusercontent.com/EnMod/css-themes/master/obsidian/out/initial.css) (light)